zesanriky/monitoring-tool/README.md

 http://localhost:9090/targets

 ```
-Setup a webpage that shows a moving average value in table or graph of response time for
-every 10 second, 1 minute and 1-hour

 #### We can now redirect to our home page and select a metric from the list and click Execute.
 Here we can set teh time for every 10 second, 1 minute and 1-hour for the graphical response.

-Grafana offers a rich UI where you can build up custom graphs quickly and create a dashboard out of many graphs in no time.

 #### If we want to have individual graphs then Grafna can pull data from various sources like, Prometheus or InfluxDB.
 THe Grafna also helps us for producing custom graphs.